-The polishing pond will receive pumped inflows from the mine water pond as well as runoff from the surrounding area.
+The polishing pond will receive inflows from the mine water pond basin, oil / water separator at the Plant Site area, as well as runoff from the surrounding area.
 The polishing pond dams will be constructed as low-permeability water retaining structures.
-The polishing pond will be operated lower than Three Duck Lake (Upper), such that the pressure gradient will be from Three Duck Lake (Upper) towards the polishing pond, thus avoiding the potential for seepage into Three Duck Lake (Upper).
-The Polishing Pond will be designed with enough capacity to retain the EDF.
-If required, water from the Polishing Pond will be pumped to the processing plant for reuse.
+The polishing pond will be generally operated lower than Three Duck Lake (Upper), such that that the pressure gradient will be from Three Duck Lake (Upper) towards the polishing pond, thus avoiding the potential for seepage into Three Duck Lake (Upper).
+The polishing pond will be designed with enough capacity to retain the EDF.
+If required, water from the polishing pond will be pumped to the processing plant for reuse.

-Excess water will be discharged to the environment via the polishing pond to the Three Duck Lake (Upper) discharge location (see Site Plan, Figure 3-3A), in compliance with applicable effluent quality criteria.
+Excess water will be discharged to the environment via the polishing pond to the Three Duck Lake (Upper) via the watercourse realignment channel (WRC) 2 channel (see Site Plan, Figure 3-3A), in compliance with applicable effluent quality criteria.
 The polishing pond will provide sufficient retention and holding capacity to allow for water quality levels suitable for discharge in accordance with applicable regulations (MMER SOR/2002 222 and O.Reg.
 560/94), and the final effluent concentrations set by the MOECP to protect the receiving water(s).